OSI model layers explanation and Functions

 Network Layer:

-There can be multiple IP layers in the path from source to destination nodes.
-For the layers in the path, check if the packet destination address is the address of the current IP layer or Host?
-If yes then the layer sends the packet to the user else forward to the next hope for further routing.
+Multiple IP layers can be in the path from source to destination nodes.
+For the layers in the path, check if the packet destination address is the address of the current IP layer or Host.
+If yes, the Layer sends the packet to the user or forwards it to the next hope for further routing.

-The intermediate IP layers are in the router you are connected via LAN cable of WiFi and in the ISP network.
+The intermediate IP layers are in the router you are connected to via the LAN cable of WiFi and in the ISP network.

 Transport Layer:

 Fourth Layer In the OSI model.
 Responsible for delivering user messages to the destination.
 The destination is the user of the peer transport layer user.
 It also does end-to-end routing.
 So only end node transport will receive the message.
-On intermediate nodes, the message will be routed from the network layer only.
-The layer also does error correction and sequencing.
+The message will be routed from the network layer only on intermediate nodes.
+The Layer also does error correction and sequencing.
 SCTP protocol is an example of transport layer implementation.

 Session Layer:

-Fifth layer in the OSI model.
+Fifth Layer in the OSI model.
 A session is a logical connection with the peer.
 The same session layer may have multiple sessions with a remote peer.
-A session is useful to correlate requests and responses.
+A session is useful for correlating requests and responses.
 For example, the HTTP protocol uses a session.

-If a response comes and there is no session, then the response is dropped.
+If a response comes and there is no session, the response is dropped.
 Why is the session layer needed?
-User layer can not so the session management?
+User layer can not do the session management?
 The answer is yes.
-The user layer can do.
-But like other layers, this is a functionality.
-Which saves time and errors in session or dialogue control.
+The user layer can do this.
+But like other layers, this functionality saves session or dialogue control time and errors.

 Presentation Layer:

-Computer network runs with multiple computers with different machine architectures.
-A computer may be a big-endian or little-endian etc. It is not only the machine but there are other factors also, like character set, etc. The presentation layer converts from the local application format to the network format and vice versa.
-It does the data encryption, translation a compression for the user application layer.
+A computer network runs with multiple computers with different machine architectures.
+A computer may be a big-endian or little-endian etc. It is not only the machine, but other factors also exist, like character set, etc. The presentation layer converts from the local application to the network format and vice versa.
+It does the user application layer’s data encryption, translation, and compression.

 Application Layer: